About adrenaline

 These symptoms can also happen on their own.
 If you don’t have the ABC symptoms, the reaction is likely to be less serious and is not the same as anaphylaxis, but watch carefully in case ABC symptoms develop.

-If your symptoms don’t improve or get worse, use your second adrenaline auto-injector 5 minutes after the first.
+If your symptoms don’t improve or get worse, use your second adrenaline device 5 minutes after the first.

 title_img

 The position of your body is important when you suspect anaphylaxis.
-Lie down on your back with your legs raised to help the blood flow to your heart and vital organs.
-If you’re struggling to breathe you may need to be propped up, but this should be for as short a time as possible.
+Lie down on your back with your legs raised to help the blood flow to the heart and vital organs.
+If you’re having difficulty breathing, you can be propped up with legs stretched out straight.

-Your doctor or allergy specialist should give you a written Allergy Action Plan.
-This should be tailored for you or your child and will include advice on when to use the adrenaline auto-injectors and what to do in an emergency.
+Your doctor or allergy specialist should give you a written allergy action plan.
+This should be tailored for you or your child and will include advice on when to use the adrenaline and what to do in an emergency.

 Allergy Action Plans for children

 The British Society for Allergy and Clinical Immunology (BSACI) produce template Allergy Action Plans for children.
-There are three plans available; a generic plan for individuals assessed as not needing an adrenaline auto-injector, and a personal plan for individuals prescribed an EpiPen, or Jext pen.
+There are three plans available; a generic plan for individuals assessed as not needing adrenaline, and a personal plan for individuals prescribed EpiPen, Jext or EURneffy.

 Allergy Action Plan for adults